Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

-“Al-tahiyyatu Lillahi wa’l-salawatu wa’l-tayyibat.
+Al-tahiy yatu Lillahi wa’l-salawatu wa’l-tayyibat.
 Al-salamu’ alayka ayyuhan-Nabiyyu wa rahmat-Allahi wa barakatuhu.
 Al-salamu’ alayna wa ‘ala ‘ibad-Illah il-saliheen.
-Ash-hadu al laa ilaha ill-Allah wa ash-hadu anna Muhammadan’ abduhu wa rasooluhu (All compliments, prayers and pure words are due to Allah.
-Peace be upon you, O Prophet, and the mercy and blessings of Allah.
-Peace be upon us and upon the righteous slaves of Allah.
-I bear witness that there is no god except Allah, and I bear witness that Muhammad is the slave and Messenger of Allah).”
+Ash-hadu al laa ilaha ill-Allah wa ash-hadu anna Muhammadan’ abduhu wa rasooluhu.
+(Praising Allah and sending peace upon the Prophet (PBUH), along with Allah’s mercy and blessings.
+Peace be upon us and the righteous believers.
+Then we testify to Allah’s oneness and Muhammad’s (PBUH) prophethood.)

 After the tashahud we say Allahu Akbar and stand up again to complete the third and final rakat.
 In this rakat, we only recite Surah Fatiha, and without reciting any surah, we proceed to the ruku.
 We complete the ruku and sujood ditto to how they were performed in the first and second rakat.